nodejs/node/doc/onboarding.md

   * Wait before merging non-trivial changes.
     * 48 hours during the week and 72 hours on weekends.
+    * An example of a trivial change would be correcting the misspelling of a single word in a documentation file.

   * **Run the PR through CI before merging!**
     * An exception can be made for documentation-only PRs.